 Advanced ideas generally cover the building blocks that you will need to build your trading strategy.
 You can learn about both technical and fundamental analysis and the concepts needed to execute your strategy.

 Technical analysis is the study of past price movements and can include concepts such as support and resistance, momentum and trend following.
 Each of these broader categories includes subcategories where you can learn about specific technical indicators that will help you determine the future direction of a security.
 This can include indicators such as the relative strength index, Bollinger bands, and Elliot Wave theory.

 Fundamental analysis is the study of macro and micro-events that can have an impact on the future direction of security.
 This can include understanding how an economic event can affect the movements of security or how a micro announcement such as an earnings release can drive the price of a stock.

 Using a Demo Account

 Once you feel like you developed your trading strategy, you can then begin to test your strategy to see if it works in real-time.
-The best way to advance your trading strategy in real-time during a testing period is to use a demonstration account.
+The best way to advance your trading strategy in real-time during a testing period is to use a demonstration account and look for things like crypto trading signals.
 This is an account, provided by your broker, that works using real-time data, but demo account money.